Going through IVF is stressful, emotional and exhausting. The rollercoaster ride has no obvious end and your life feels somewhat suspended in the air.

 5. “I know a friend who …”

 We all know the story of a friend who fell pregnant after 394 attempts at IVF, or the couple who’d given up hope, only to conceive naturally.
 All I can say is good for them.
 That’s great!

 However, it doesn’t help me to know this.
 Why?
 Because every individual couple and IVF experience is different.

-I want to focus on my personal journey thanks, not theirs.
+I want to focus on my personal journey — not theirs.

 Sure, I can go on adult-only holidays, I can own a lovely house without sticky hand décor and I can sleep in for the rest of my life.

 But I don’t want to.
-If I did, I wouldn’t be doing this.
-It’s hardly a run in the park!
+If I did, I wouldn’t be doing this and it’s hardly a cake-walk.

-To me being a parent is the most important thing right now.
-So, don’t take that away from me, now or ever.
+Becoming a parent is the most important thing to me at this moment.
+So, don’t take that hope away from me with well-meaning but clumsy comments.

 If you don’t know what to say, just listen, and maybe nod.